Ethck/Ethck-s-Downtime-Tracking/README.md

 OR rolls are made by specifying the same group for each roll that is in the OR group.
 For example, in the above downtime we are presented with a choice for rolling an Athletics check OR an Acrobatics check.

+### SMART Rolls (New 0.3.2!)
+With 0.3.2 I've introduced SMART rolls that can use properties from your character sheet in the rolls.
+In order to use these rolls, you MUST use the "Custom Formula" roll type.
+When entering in your roll, you will have to use the `@` sign to signal you want to use a property.
+Below are some common properties.

+@actor.data.data.abilities.str.mod
+@actor.data.data.attributes.hp.value
+@actor.data.data.attributes.movement.walk
+@actor.data.data.attributes.prof
+@actor.data.data.attributes.spelldc
+@actor.data.data.currency.gp
+@actor.data.data.bonsues.mwak
+@actor.data.data.resources.primary.value

+and soooo many more.
+If you want to find more properties, you can use the following methods:
+1) Open the console (usually f12)
+2) Select the token whose properties you want to see
+3) Type in `_token.actor.data.data` to the console and hit enter.
+4) Navigate through the list in the console.
+All of those are options!

 ### Using Downtime Activities
 In order to roll these downtime activities, just navigate to an actor's character sheet, go in the downtime tab, and click on the d20 icon next to the downtime activity you wish to do.
 Just follow